wlh320/portguard/README.md

 - [ ] I'm not familar with Noise protocol, now in my code every connection between client and server needs to handshake.
 - [x] Set remote address per client.
-- [ ] Plan to use other Noise implementation.
+- [ ] Improve performance.
-- [ ] Improve performance
+- [ ] Test.

+## Changelog

+### v0.2.0
+- add `ssh -D` feature with a built-in SOCKS5 server
+- can overwrite config of existing client

+### v0.1.0
+- basic `ssh -L` feature

 ## Acknowledgement

-Thank for these projects:
+Thanks for these projects:

 - [dend.ro's blog article about self-modify binary](https://blog.dend.ro/self-modifying-rust/), I learned how to modify binary.
 - [snowstorm](https://github.com/black-binary/snowstorm), I use NoiseStream from this project for convenience and add some code for timeout when reading from handshake message.
+- [fast-socks5](https://github.com/dizda/fast-socks5), I use Socks5Socket from this library as a built-in SOCKS5 server.